 When you are thinking about killing horseradish plants, your best bet is to dig them up as much as possible first.
 There is no chemical or natural agent that will kill the plant completely if it is growing wildly.
 Killing horseradish plants isn’t difficult, but it is tedious because you have to keep up on it.

 If you are trying to eliminate horseradish plants, you should realize that digging up the roots is the best way to eliminate as much as possible.
 Once you do that, you can wait and see what grows and use a chemical or natural weed killing agent on the area to kill off the rest.
 This process will need to be repeated until the plant does not come back.

 Instead of killing horseradish, consider camouflaging it.
 Depending on how large a patch of plants you have, eliminating horseradish is best done by just mowing over the area and planting some grass seed among the mowed plants.
 This way, the plant isn’t eliminated, but it is controlled and it should stop spreading if you keep it mowed.

-Eliminating horseradish can be done, but be aware that if you want to get rid of horseradish, you will probably have to do a lot of work in your attempt.
+Eliminating horseradish can be done, but be aware that if you want to get rid of horseradish, you’ll probably have to do a lot of work.
 This includes digging, chopping, cutting and spraying.

 One final note on how to kill horseradish plants: do not try using a rototiller to eliminate horseradish plants.
-Rototilling doesn’t work because it just makes a whole bunch of root pieces in the ground, which each makes a new plant and makes it easier for the horseradish to spread.
+Rototilling doesn’t work because it just makes a whole bunch of root pieces in the ground; each makes a new plant and makes it easier for the horseradish to spread.